 To Attract Pollinating Insects

 Flowers are bold, beautiful landing pads that encourage pollinating insects.
-Flowers come in all different shapes, sizes, and colors to attract insects.
+Flowers come in different shapes, sizes, and colors to attract insects.
 The insects get to feed on nectar, and the plants get to deposit the pollen.
 It is a great symbiotic relationship.

 In honey bees, this goes further with bees collecting the nectar in sacs to produce honey in their hives.
 This would not be possible without a noticeable structure and secure landing pads for these insects.
 If a plant were to extend its reproductive organs out of its stem, it might go unnoticed, and the chances of a new generation would decrease.